jonwang1026/macOS-strix-B450i/README.md

-#### macOS-strix-B450i
+## macOS-strix-B450i
-Hackintosh EFI with
-# This folder is intended  for Opencore 0.6.3
+Hackintosh EFI for Opencore 0.6.3

 may not work with newer versions of opencore!!